rca(1) General Commands Manual rca(1)

 degrees/minutes/seconds.
 The d/m/s format (ab)uses the

-standard number format: a) whole degrees are left alone, b)
+floating point format: a) whole degrees are left alone, b)

 minutes use the two digits immediately following the